gitlabhq/omnibus-gitlab/README.md

 ### Specify numeric user and group identifiers

-Omnibus-gitlab creates users for GitLab, PostgreSQL and Redis.
+Omnibus-gitlab creates users for GitLab, PostgreSQL, Redis and NGINX.
 You can specify the numeric identifiers for these users in `/etc/gitlab/gitlab.rb` as follows.

 ```ruby
 user['uid'] = 1234